hydraulic-software/conveyor/guidebook/docs/running.md

 conveyor keys generate
 ```

 optionally giving this command a `--passphrase`.
+This will create a "root key" which is used to derive all the other keys you'll need.
+It's written to your per-user defaults file, which can be found here:

+* **Windows:** `%USERPROFILE%\Hydraulic\Conveyor\defaults.conf`
+* **Linux:** `~/.config/hydraulic/conveyor/defaults.conf`
+* **macOS:** `~/Library/Preferences/Hydraulic/Conveyor/defaults.conf`

+Config placed in those paths will be merged into every build file.
+There's nothing special about the signing related config options - anything can be put here.

 ## Template projects